Noted cartoonist Vikas Sabnis dead

 Sabnis is survived by his wife and son.
 Born on July 12, 1950, Sabnis completed his education from the J J school of Arts in Mumbai.

-He idolised cartoonists R K Laxman and Shiv Sena chief Bal Thackeray.
-Thackeray would himself draw cartoons for 'Marmik', a political satire weekly launched by him.
+He idolised cartoonists- R K Laxman and Shiv Sena founder Bal Thackeray.
+Thackeray, who had launched 'Marmik', a political satire weekly, would himself draw cartoons in it.
 However, due to his increasing political commitments, he later hand-picked Sabnis for the job.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)